 - Planning may be documented in

-- master test plan
+- master test plan,

 - separate test plans for test levels such as

-- system testing
+- > system testing,

-- acceptance testing.
+- > acceptance testing.

-- The outline of a testplanning document is covered by the 'Standard for Software Test Documentation' (IEEE Std 829-1998).
+- The outline of a testplanning document is covered by the 'Standard for Software Test Documentation' [IEEE Std 829-1998].

 - Expected content:

-Time Schedule and Resource Plan
+Time Schedule and Resource Plan.

 - Planning is influenced by

 - the test policy of the organization,

 - the scope of testing,

 - objectives,

 - risks,

 - constraints,

 - criticality,

 - testability and

-- Consider training / training on the job for
+- the availability and Know-how of resources.

-- Business related Know-how
+Consider training / training on the job for

-- Test tools
+- business related Know-how - test tools